dexfadee/money-tracker/README.md

 Personalised money tracker suited for my own needs

-> I needed one to I built One
+> I needed one so I built One